Episode 24 – Airbus

 Decide!
 You must decide! — screamed a voice in his head.

 The curve was fast approaching and he, the bus and his load of kits were out of time.
-As all the lives of those aboard depended on it, Thar disengaged the clutch and with all the determination gained from years of driving experience he moved the shifter towards the lower gear.
-The gear box protested loudly.
+As all the lives of those aboard depended on it, Thar disengaged the clutch and, with all the determination gained from years of driving experience, moved the shifter toward the lower gear.
+The gearbox protested loudly.
 Crunch!
 Graunch!
 Howl!
-A battle of wills between driver and box erupted, adding to the increasing whine of the engine and the sudden gasps of some of the kits who too were now becoming aware of the danger.
+A battle of wills erupted between driver and machine, adding to the rising whine of the engine and the sudden gasps of the kits, who were now becoming aware of the danger.

 Thar: Git in gear ya temperamental sonofabitch!

 The bus was entering the fatal curve.
-The gearbox gave one last howl of protest, Thar re-engaged the clutch and the engine screamed, revving wildly in an ear splitting counter protest of its own.
-The bus rounded the curve with its cliff side wheels scrambling for grip on the soft edge of the gravel road.
+The gearbox gave one last howl of protest.
+Thar re-engaged the clutch and the engine screamed, revving wildly in an ear-splitting counterprotest of its own.
+The bus rounded the curve with its cliff-side wheels scrambling for grip on the soft edge of the gravel road.
 The kits on the outer side cried out as the open vista of the valley below flashed by the windows.
-Inexplicitly the bus managed to just make the curve, the sheer cliff slipping by, mere inches from the wheels and certain death to all on board had it gone over.
+Inexplicably, the bus managed to make the curve, the sheer cliff slipping by mere inches from the wheels — certain death to all on board had it gone over.

 The danger remained.
-There were several curves left to navigate and the bus was still only half way down the hill.
-Lurching now to the left side of the road, Thar attempted a correction for the upcoming 90° left hand turn.
-The combined speed and momentum finally had its way and the bus failed to make the curve.
-It left the road entirely and became airborne over the less precipitous but no less dangerous gully below.
+There were several curves left to navigate, and the bus was still only halfway down the hill.
+Lurching toward the left side of the road, Thar attempted a correction for the upcoming 90° left-hoof turn.
+Combined speed and momentum finally had their way.
+The bus failed to make the curve.
+It left the road entirely and became airborne over the gully below.

 Several things now happened — almost as if in slow motion.